KaiMagnusMueller/kaimagnus.de/_posts/2021-05-20-destinations-website.md

 ## Finding a Design Direction

-Our first versions' design was more or less based on the slides of our final presentation with a dark background and blue outlines for elements in the front, although I adapted the design and added a few features to the design system.
+Our first versions' design was more or less based on the slides of our final presentation with a dark background and blue outlines for elements in the front although I adapted the design and added a few features to the design system.

 > We wanted to play into our strengths of communication and design.